Zagreb Resolution: Background

 In 1915, the Yugoslav Committee, an ad-hoc group of intellectuals and politicians from Austria-Hungary claiming to represent interests of South Slavs, learned that the Triple Entente promised the Kingdom of Italy territory (parts of the Slovene Lands, Istria, and Dalmatia) under the Treaty of London in exchange for Italian entry into World War I. Regardless of the treaty, the international support only began to gradually shift away from preservation of Austria-Hungary in 1917.
 That year, Russia sued for peace following the Russian Revolution while the United States, whose President Woodrow Wilson advocated the principle of self-determination, entered the war.
 Nonetheless, in the Fourteen Points speech, Wilson only promised autonomy for the peoples of Austria-Hungary.
 Preservation of the dual monarchy was not abandoned until well into 1918 when the allies became convinced Austria-Hungary could not resist Communist revolution.

 In May 1917, the members of the Yugoslav Club chaired by Anton Korošec, the leader of the Slovene People's Party (SLS) and consisting of South Slavic representatives in the Austrian Imperial Council, presented the council the May Declaration.
 They demanded unification of Habsburg lands inhabited by Croats, Slovenes, and Serbs into a democratic, free, and independent state organised as a Habsburg realm.
 The demand was made with references to the principles of national self-determination and Croatian state right.
-The May Declaration was welcomed by the Mile Starčević faction of the Party of Rights (SSP) and Antun Bauer, the Archbishop of Zagreb at the time.
+The May Declaration was welcomed by the Milinovci and Antun Bauer, the Archbishop of Zagreb at the time.
 The ruling party in Croatia-Slavonia, the Croat-Serb Coalition (HSK) and its leader Svetozar Pribičević ignored the May Declaration, The Croatian People's Peasant Party leader Stjepan Radić offered only lukewarm support for the declaration before the imperial authorities prohibited further advocation of the declaration on 12 May 1918.